 Parents are invited to join their children for lunch in the cafeteria.
-Parents are encouraged to participate in the school lunch program, but may bring food for their child.
+Parents are encouraged to participate in the school lunch program. -but may bring food for their child.
 Food brought in may not be shared with other students.
-If a classroom friend wants to join you and your child for lunch, they must remain in the cafeteria area.
+If a elassroom friend wants to join you and your child for lunch, they must remain in the cafeteria area.
+Food brought in from outside vendors tends to discourage students from participating in school feeding programs and may be discouraging to many of our students who are unable to afford such special treats but parents may occasionally bring food for their child.
+Any food brought in may not be shared with other students (refer to Wellness Plan).
+If a classroom friend wants to join you and your child for lunch, you all must remain in the cafeteria area.